BordRGal32/Stat_tracker/README.md

 * DONE When a player shoots the ball, the stats keeper needs to record who shot it and whether they made or missed the basket.

-* Done For each player, display the total number of shots they attempted.
-Hint
+* DONE For each player, display the total number of shots they attempted.

-Also display the percentage of shots they made and the total number of points they scored.
-Hint: Use Ember's aggregate
+* Also display the percentage of shots they made and the total number of points they scored.